Deepak Dev

 Deepak Devraj Komath (born 30 April 1978), better known as Deepak Dev, is an Indian music composer, best known for his compositions in Malayalam cinema.
 He started his career in the film Industry through the movie Chronic Bachelor (2003) directed by Siddique.
 Deepak is also a former member of the Kochi based Indian rock band Motherjane.

 Early years

-Deepak Dev is a native of Tellicherry in Kerala, and grew up in Dubai.
+Deepak Dev is a native of Thalassery in Kerala, and grew up in Dubai.
 He studied at the Indian High School there and learned Indian Carnatic music since childhood.
 Later his interest switched mainly to the keyboard.
 While a graduate student in Sacred Heart College, he was the mastermind behind the college rock band which went on to win the intercollege competition 'Talent Time – Woodstock' award every year.
-He focused on programming music and started working with reputed musicians like A.R Rahman, Shankar Ehsaan Loy, Sandeep Chowta, Vidyasagar, Anu Malik, M.M.
-Keeravani, Mani Sharma, and Adesh Shrivastav.
+He focused on programming music and started working with reputed musicians like A.R Rahman, Shankar-Ehsaan-Loy, Sandeep Chowta, Vidyasagar, Anu Malik, M.M.
+Keeravani, Mani Sharma, M. Jayachandran and Aadesh Shrivastava.

 He started his career in Malayalam movies with Chronic Bachelor, directed by Siddique (of Siddique-Lal fame).